 How much money do I need to live comfortably in the USA?

-On average, with $70,000 income a year you can live pretty comfortably in the states, although this number highly depends on your chosen location.
+On average, with a $70,000 income a year you can live pretty comfortably in the states, although this number highly depends on your chosen location.

 In some areas of the US $90,000 per year won’t be enough, while in Florida, for example, $60,000 -$75,000 a year can provide a decent life for a retired couple.

 There are also variations within states.
 For example, in Florida $50,000 will be a good income to live in Jacksonville, however, to afford a comfortable life in Boca Raton you will be looking at $75,000.

 This is including housing (an average rent or mortgage) and healthcare expenses.
 Obviously, it will be cheaper if your home is bought and paid for.

 In the expensive areas of California, you would be looking at $200,000 and above to live comfortably, while in cheaper areas like some Central Valley cities the cost of living is lower and quite comparable to the US average.

 Money matters!
 Your wealth is the backbone of a peaceful and stress-free retirement, so looking after it is a priority when you consider moving abroad.

-Moving to or even snowbirding in the USA may have a great impact on your wealth status if you do not give serious considerations to such issues as currency fluctuations and taxes.
+Moving to or even snowbirding in the USA may have a great impact on your wealth status if you do not give serious consideration to such issues as currency fluctuations and taxes.

 How to efficiently manage your currencies

 If you derive your income in any other currency but the dollar, you need to find the best strategies for bringing the money into America, taking into consideration currency exchange rates, international wire transfers and the banking system in America.

 One option is to open an international bank account that can cater for all the currencies you need.

-Or you might want to take your pension and investments from the UK and reinvest in products that will bring you income in a required currency.
+Or you might want to take your pension and investments from your home country and reinvest in products that will bring you income in the required currency.